apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 Independent software is needed to PDF/A-3 documents against the official PDF standard.
 We use the [veraPDF](https://verapdf.org/home/) *Implementation Checker* tool to validate documents.

+Files embedded in a PDF/A-3 document can be extracted automatically using software or by hand using any of the popular PDF reader applications.
+We use the Python package [pypdf](https://pypi.org/project/pypdf/) to extract files.

 ## A Simple Example
 A short example illustrates how to produce PDF/A-3 with LaTeX (the files shown may be accessed in the `minimal` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents)).